 On the other hand, if your figures improved for the last quarter but not as significantly as your boss had expected, you can emphasize this growth by not starting the y-axis at zero.
 Instead, start it as something like $20K and your small growth would look so much bigger.

-Use a wrong different chart type
+wrong different chart type

 Just because you have to display the Q4 sales figures does not mean you have to show monthly sales of 2010 in a simple column chart.
 Assuming the total sales for the last 3 years were lower than the current year's, you can show this in a stacked column chart comparing the sales from 2007-2010 with the figures for each year broken down into quarters.